Schedule 3, Line 2 - Credit for Child and Dependent Care Expenses

 - If a child does not qualify for this credit, do not enter expenses, and do not check the box about having no expenses.

-- If TaxSlayer lists a person who does not qualify for this credit, there is no way to remove the person.
-Simply do not enter expenses, nor indicate there are no expenses, and TaxSlayer won’t include that person in its calculations.
+- If TaxSlayer lists a person who doesn’t qualify for this credit, there’s no way to remove them.
+Simply don’t enter expenses, nor indicate there are no expenses, and TaxSlayer won’t include that person in its calculations.

 - When done, click “Continue”.